stuartellis/sve-personal-website/content/articles/signing-code-commits.md

 gpg --full-gen-key
 ```

-GPG will prompt you for several options.
+GPG will prompt you for information.
 Use these values:

 - Select the _RSA and RSA_ algorithm
 - Choose a key length of _4096_
-- Accept the default option to have no expiration date for your key
+- Accept the default option to have no expiry date for your key
 - Enter the same email address that you will use for code hosting sites, such as Codeberg or GitHub

 Once you have created a GPG key, configure Git to use it.